Sumitra Mahajan

 She also served for as a Union Minister of State from 1999 to 2004, holding the portfolios for Human Resource Development, Communications and Information Technology and Petroleum and Natural Gas.
 She also held position of Chairperson of Standing Committee on Social Justice and Empowerment (2004-2009) and Standing Committee on Rural Development (2009-2014).
 She was the eldest and seniormost among woman Members of Parliament in the 16th Lok Sabha.
 She is the second woman after Meira Kumar to be elected as the Speaker of the Lok Sabha.
 She was awarded India's third highest civilian award the Padma Bhushan in 2021.

 Early life and education

 Sumitra Mahajan was born in a Chitpavan Brahmin Marathi family to Usha and Purushottam Sathe in Chiplun, Maharashtra.
+Her primary & secondary education took place at United English School, Chiplun.
 She received her MA and LLB from Indore University (now Devi Ahilya Vishwavidyalaya) after marrying Jayant Mahajan of Indore.
 Sumitra Mahajan's hobbies include reading, music, drama and cinema as well as an enthusiasm for singing.
 She has acknowledged the 18th century queen Ahilyabai Holkar as the inspirational figure throughout her life and has written a book on Ahilyabai Holkar's life journey 'Matoshree' which was unveiled by Prime Minister Narendra Modi in 2017.